Installing an OpenLDAP server on FreeNAS

 To configure access over HTTPS, you need an SSL certificate, such as the ones

 provided by Let’s Encrypt.
-Copy the crt
+Copy the crt and key

 files of your certificate to a folder in the jail.
 To configure your